|

 "rose-land."

-Persian name meaning "rose-land."
+(گلستان): Persian name meaning "rose-land."

 GUNDA:

-Nickname for Germanic names containing the element gund, meaning
+Short form of Germanic names containing the element gund, meaning

 "war."